 Who We Are

-The Alabama Poverty Project (APP) is a statewide nonprofit organization that works to reduce systemic poverty and its root causes by inspiring Alabamians to pursue a state in which no individual’s quality of life is diminished by poverty.
-APP disrupts misperceptions, raises public awareness and engages residents to reduce poverty and its negative impacts on Alabama’s families.
-Through its work and activities, APP educates Alabamians about poverty, motivates higher- education and faith-based institutions to engage in poverty-reduction activities and advocates for fact-based policy decisions.
+Alabama Possible is a statewide nonprofit organization that works to reduce systemic poverty and its root causes by inspiring Alabamians to pursue a state in which no individual’s quality of life is diminished by poverty.
+AP disrupts misperceptions, raises public awareness and collaborates with residents to reduce poverty and its negative impacts on Alabama’s families.
+Through its work and activities, AP educates Alabamians about poverty, collaborates with higher-education and faith-based institutions on poverty-reduction activities and advocates for fact-based policy decisions.

 What We Do

-The Alabama Poverty Project (APP) is a nonprofit organization based in Birmingham, Alabama that works to reduce poverty and its impacts through strategic partnerships with higher education institutions, community partners, policymakers and faith-based organizations.
+Alabama Possible is a nonprofit organization based in Birmingham, Alabama, that works to reduce poverty and its impacts through strategic partnerships with higher education institutions, community partners, policymakers and faith-based organizations.
 Its programs equip higher-education and faith-based partners with the tools, information and outreach activities they need to understand poverty and address it effectively.

 Service-Learning.
-APP leads the service-learning movement by working with its member campuses and community partners to create effective poverty-focused service-learning programs that meet academic and service goals.
+AP leads the service-learning movement by working with its member campuses and community partners to create effective poverty-focused service-learning programs that meet academic and service goals.

 Civic Engagement.
-APP’s programs increase Alabamians’ knowledge about the causes and impacts of structural, multi-generational poverty and encourage the public to apply that knowledge through service, advocacy and philanthropy.
+AP’s programs increase Alabamians’ knowledge about the causes and impacts of structural, multi-generational poverty and encourage the public to apply that knowledge through service, advocacy and philanthropy.